-In light of the COVID-19 pandemic – in which more than 1.5 billion children are out of school – we are leveraging our REACT (Rapid Education Action) platform to mobilize corporate resources and expertise to minimize the long-term impacts on the next generation.
+In light of the COVID-19 pandemic – in which more than 1.5 billion children are out of school – the Global Business Coalition for Education is leveraging the REACT (Rapid Education Action) platform to mobilize corporate resources and expertise to minimize the long-term impacts on the next generation.
+This page highlights how companies are supporting remote learning and outlines how your business or organization can get involved in the education response to Coronavirus.

 Many of our GBC-Education business partners are offering their services, tools, knowledge, and resources for free or at reduced cost to mitigate the disruption to education caused by the spread of the virus.